Activities in the Blackwater Estuary

 Osea Island

-Osea Island has never been within Goldhanger Parish, but as the island is less than a mile (and a pleasant dingy sail) away, and there have been many associations between the island and the village in the past, so it is appropriate including a short history of the island here. . .
+Osea Island has never been within Goldhanger Parish, but as the island is less than a mile (and a short pleasant dingy sail) away, and there have been many past associations between the island and the village, so it is very appropriate including a short history of the island here. . .

 Name of the Island